vectorNull/vectorNull/README.md

 # Hello, Folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Abdul (aka. vectorNull) and I'm a Full-Stack Developer and Security Researcher.
+My name is Jose (many people call me Joseph) (aka. vectorNull) and I'm a Full-Stack Developer and Security Researcher.
 I'm a graduate of General Assembly's Software Engineering Immersive program but have been around the tech world for many years.
 I have my CompTIA Security+, eLearnSecurity's eJPT and am working on eLearnSecurity's WAPT certification.
 Here's a short list of my skills:

 * JavaScript
 * React / Redux